 [Begin More Reports Alt Take]

-And I want to rush this report to your email right now, ready for immediate download...
+And I want to rush this report to your email right now, ready for immediate download, and I’ll tell you how you can get it in a second...

-But that’s not the only money-making opportunity I have for you today.
+But that’s not the only moneymaking opportunity I have for you today.

 OpenAI’s Sales Partner: